-On March 16, 2015, the Company entered into an at market issuance sales agreement (the "Sales Agreement") with MLV & Co.
+On March 16, 2015, the Company entered into an at market ("ATM") issuance sales agreement (the "Sales Agreement") with MLV & Co.
 LLC ("MLV") pursuant to which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$40 million from time to time, at its option, through MLV as its sales agent, subject to certain terms and conditions.
 Any shares sold will be sold pursuant to the Company's effective shelf registration statement on Form S-3 (File No. 333-196255), as supplemented by a prospectus supplement dated March 16, 2015.
 The Company will pay MLV a commission of 3.0% of the gross proceeds of the sale of any shares sold through MLV.
-For the six months ended June 30, 2015, the Company sold 1,407,072 shares of common stock pursuant to the Sales Agreement for \$1,042,573 in gross proceeds at a weighted average price of \$0.7410 per share.
+For the nine months ended September 30, 2015, the Company sold 1,407,072 shares of common stock pursuant to the Sales Agreement for \$1,042,573 in gross proceeds at a weighted average price of \$0.7410 per share.
 Net proceeds to the Company were \$1,005,715 after deducting commissions and other transaction costs.
+There were no ATM transactions during the three months ended September 30, 2015.